AMA Foundation Launches New Initiative to Address LGBTQ Health Disparities

 - Decrease LGBTQ health disparities;

 - Increase cultural and clinical competence amongst physicians in LGBTQ health;

-- Improve basic quality of life (health and well-being) of LGBTQ communities;
+- Improve the basic quality of life (health and well-being) of LGBTQ communities;

 - Understand and address social determinants of health faced by this community through the promotion of research and supporting the dissemination of research findings across mediums such as medical journals; and,

-- Provide safe entry point to link individuals to broader health and wellness services.
+- Provide a safe entry point to link individuals to broader health and wellness services.